BeratAydogan/SoloRoll/README.md

 11. Contact

-If you have questions about this Privacy Policy, you can contact:
+If you have questions about this Privacy Policy or you want to delete your account, you can contact:

 Berat Aydogan
 Email: berataydogan0044@gmail.com